dee161/Gitaverse_Project/README.md

 ### Usage

-Once the backend and frontend servers are running, you can access the Gitaverse application by opening a web browser and navigating to `http://localhost:3000`.
+Once the backend and frontend servers are running, you can access the Gitaverse application by opening a web browser and navigating to `http://localhost:5173` for frontend server and `http://localhost:5000` for backend server.

 ## Contributing